LearnOnDemandSystems/docs/tms/tms-administrators/classes/instructors/schedule-class-with-multiple-instructors.md

 You can also add/remove instructors to individual sessions.
 To do this:
 1. Expand the **Session Times** section and click **Edit** next to the session you want to change.
 1. Click the **Instructor** dropdown and check or uncheck the box beside the instructor(s) name(s).
 Select which instructor is **Primary** for that session.
-This is does not have to be the same instructor that is primary for the whole class.
+This does not have to be the same instructor that is primary for the whole class.
 1. Click **OK**.

 When you are finished creating/editing the class, click **Save**.
 If you have removed the automatic filter for schedule conflicts and one of the instructors has a conflict, you will be notified upon attempting to save.
 Click **Yes** to continue saving the class with the instructor conflict or click **No** to go back and change the conflict.